Current News and Communications

 State and Federal Level

-Federal Update: The Title IX regulations were antipcated this October, however, there is anothe delay with releasing the federal regulations.
-The release of the new regulations is now anticpated sometime spring 2024.
+Federal Update: The Title IX regulations were anticipated October, 2023, however, there was another delay with releasing the Title IX Federal Regulations.
+The release of the new regulations is now anticipated sometime spring 2024.
 We will keep you updated.

 State of Illinois Update